brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-19-im-getting-arrested-app-perfect-for-occupy-wallstreeters-or-pill-popping-drunk-driving-shoplifting-celebrities.md

----
-layout: post
-title: I'm Getting Arrested - App perfect for Occupy Wallstreeters or pill-popping, drunk-driving, shoplifting celebrities
+# I'm Getting Arrested - App perfect for Occupy Wallstreeters or pill-popping, drunk-driving, shoplifting celebrities
----

 Getting arrested?
 There's <a href="https://market.android.com/details?id=us.quadrant2.arrested">an app</a> for that.
 Yes, it is official, there is an app for everything now.
 Inspired by the arrests of peaceful protesters in the <a href="http://occupywallst.org/">Occupy Wall street</a> movement the "<a href="https://market.android.com/details?id=us.quadrant2.arrested">I'm Getting Arrested</a>" app was created to let loved ones, lawyers, or the media aware that you are currently getting arrested.